hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Example 4: Nonlinear Heat Flow
 ------------------------------

-This section documents the transient nonlinear heat conduction driver implemented in ``examples/src/C_heatflow/heatflow.c``.
-It solves a scalar diffusion equation with temperature-dependent conductivity on a structured 3D mesh using Q1 hexahedral elements, backward Euler time integration, and a full Newton method.
+This section describes the transient nonlinear heat driver in ``examples/src/C_heatflow/heatflow.c``.
+It solves a scalar diffusion equation with temperature-dependent conductivity.
+The discretization uses a structured 3D mesh with Q1 hexahedral elements.
+It uses backward Euler time integration and a full Newton method.

 Geometry and Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~